hphelion/documentation/devplatform/preview/windows_firstapp.md

 <span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Deveoper Preview</span>

-This tutorial demonstrates how to deploy an application to a Windows Server instance running in an HP Helion OpenStack (HOS) environment using the toolset provided.
+This tutorial demonstrates how to deploy an application to a Windows Server instance running in an HP Helion OpenStack environment using the toolset provided.
 For the purposes of this tutorial, you'll deploy the Microsoft's Contoso University sample application.

 ## System requirements